patroytall/patrick-roy-me/src/index.md

 References to people who influenced me.
 Links to content I recommend.

 # [Documents](/documents)
 Documents about software development organized in a hierarchy.
-Relevancy is linked to the organization I was working for at the time of writing.

 **Disclaimer**